 Example 2.
-A executes, acknowledges and records a transfer on death deed for Blackacre naming X as the primary beneficiary and Y as the alternate beneficiary if X fails to survive A. In fact, X fails to survive A, who is survived by Y and by X's child, Z. Assume that the state's antilapse statute applies to transfer on death deeds and creates a substitute gift in Z that supersedes the alternative designation in favor of Y. (For such a statute, see Uniform Probate Code §2-706.)
+A executes, acknowledges, and records a transfer on death deed for Blackacre naming X as the primary beneficiary and Y as the alternate beneficiary if X fails to survive A. In fact, X and Y fail to survive A, who is survived only by X's child, Z. Assume that the state's antilapse statute applies to transfer on death deeds and creates a substitute gift in Z. (For such a statute, see Uniform Probate Code Section 2-706.)
 Blackacre is transferred to Z at A's death in accordance with the provisions of the deed as modified by the antilapse statute.

 Example 3.
-A executes, acknowledges and records a transfer on death deed for Blackacre naming her spouse, X, as the primary beneficiary and Y as the alternate beneficiary if X fails to survive A. Later, A and X divorce.
+A executes, acknowledges, and records a transfer on death deed for Blackacre naming her spouse, X, as the primary beneficiary and Y as the alternate beneficiary if X fails to survive A. Later, A and X divorce.
 Assume that the state's statute on revocation by divorce applies to transfer on death deeds and revokes the designation in favor of X, with the effect that the provisions of the transfer on death deed are given effect as if X had disclaimed.
-(For such a statute, see Uniform Probate Code §2-804.)
-Assume further that the effect of the putative disclaimer is that X is treated as having failed to survive A. (See the Uniform Disclaimer of Property Interests Act §6(a)(3)(B).)
+(For such a statute, see Uniform Probate Code Section 2-804.)
+Assume further that the effect of the putative disclaimer is that X is treated as having failed to survive A. (See the Uniform Disclaimer of Property Interests Act (1999/2006) Section 6(a)(3)(B) (UPC Section 2-1106(a)(3)(B).)
 Blackacre is transferred to Y at A's death in accordance with the provisions of the deed as modified by the revocation on divorce and disclaimer statutes.